 The Commission shall receive written complaints of any violation of the Code of Ethics only upon referral by the Town Attorney.
 The Commission shall have the power and duty to investigate and hear complaints concerning allegations of violations of this Code as set forth herein.
-The period for filing a complaint shall be the later of one hundred eighty (180) days of the event(s) giving rise to the complaint or one hundred eighty (180) days from the date on which the Complainant actually knew or had access to sufficient information to have constructive knowledge of the event(s) giving rise to the complaint.
-In no event, however, will the Commission have jurisdiction to hear complaints where the event(s) giving rise to the complaint actually occurred more than one (1) year prior to the filing date.
+The period for filing a complaint shall be the later of one hundred eighty (180) days of the event(s) giving rise to the complaint or one hundred eighty (180) days from the date on which the Complainant actually knew or had access to sufficient information to have constructive knowledge of the event(s) giving rise to the complaints where the event(s) giving rise to the complaint or one hundred eight (180) days from the date on which the Complainant actually knew or had access to sufficient information to have constructive knowledge of the event(s) giving rise to the complaints where the event(s) giving rise to the complaint actually occurred more than one (1) year prior to the filing date.